rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/documentation/Vectors.md

-ff71 | Set the colour for drawing ff72 | Set the x centre coordinate for drawing ff73 | Set the y centre coordinate for drawing ff74 | Start the vector drawing | Display List/Vector block busy ff75 | Set the vector block number for writing ff76 | Set the vertex in the vector block number for writing ff77 | Set the x delta of the vertex for writing
+ff71 | Set the colour for drawing ff72 | Set the x centre coordinate for drawing ff73 | Set the y centre coordinate for drawing ff74 | Start the vector drawing | Vector drawer busy ff75 | Set the vector block number for writing ff76 | Set the vertex in the vector block number for writing ff77 | Set the x delta of the vertex for writing